Mold

 How can you tell if you’re dealing with a mold issue?

-Look out for visual signs such as water stains on walls or ceiling, as this is an indication of a potential source of water.
+Look out for visual signs such as water stains on walls or ceilings, as this is an indication of a potential source of water.
+Can mold grow behind drywall?
+Absolutely, especially if there’s a prolonged presence of moisture.
+If you suspect mold but can’t see it, consider engaging a professional to test for mold behind drywall.

 Additionally, it is recommended to conduct home inspections during humid or rainy times of the year.
 This can help you identify and address any sources of moisture before they become a problem.